scrapbird/sarlacc/README.md

 If you want to use different credentials (you should) then modify the postgres_init.sql, postgres_grant.sql and the config file for the smtp server appropriately.

+The server will then be listening for SMTP connections on port `2500`.

 ### Requirements

 python3.5